kgateway-dev/kgateway/docs/content/operations/upgrading/upgrade_steps.md

 {{% /notice %}}

 ## Step 2: Upgrade glooctl

-After upgrading a component, run `glooctl check` immediately afterwards.
-This command scans and reports back any Gloo Edge problems to you.
-If a problem is reported by `glooctl check`, Gloo Edge might not work properly or Envoy might not get the updated configuration.

 {{% notice note %}}
 Install or upgrade to a version of `glooctl` that matches the version of the Gloo Edge server components in your cluster.
 Because `glooctl` can create resources in your cluster, such as with commands like `glooctl add route`, you might have errors in Gloo Edge if you create resources with an older version of `glooctl`.